syedhussaindevops/DevOps-Learning-Journal/Lesson-02.md

 cat
 What does it mean?
 cat = Concatenate

 For now, think of it as:

-"Show me what's inside a file.
+"Show me what's inside a file."

 cat notes.txt

 Since the file is empty, nothing will be displayed.

 echo
 echo prints text.

 echo "Hello DevOps"

+Command Reference
 Command	Purpose
 mkdir	Create a folder
 cd	Move into a folder